-Located on the Equator – Kenya, Tanzania and Uganda have no definitive seasons like the Northern and Southern hemisphere.
-East Africa’s stable and pleasant temperatures allow for year round safaris and game viewing.
+Located on the Equator – Kenya, Tanzania and Uganda have no definitive seasons like the Northern and Southern hemispheres.
+East Africa’s stable and pleasant temperatures allow for year-round safaris and game viewing.

 In April, May and November the region has it’s rainy seasons – a selection of properties close during this period however the plains turn to a lush green, birds are in their mating plumage and it is the calving period for many species.
 Safari costs can be significantly cheaper.

 The great migration tends to be in the Southern Serengeti for the calving season in February – March, following the grazing North during the year and is in Northern Serengeti and the Masai Mara between June to October.
 This is a general pattern although there are wildebeest and excellent game viewing year round throughout Serengeti and Masai Mara.

 August and the Christmas / New Year periods tend to attract the highest safari costs due to the worldwide holiday seasons.